yamini-ban/samza-sample/README.md

 3) To see the project working, you need to run producer for "test" topic and consumer for "testOut" topic.

 Note: Zookeeper should be running on port 2181 and server/broker on 9092 or you can change accordingly in
-        application.conf file.
+        src/main/resources/application.conf file.

-As the basic setup is ready, now follow these steps:
+As the basic setup is ready, now you can follow these steps:

         - git clone https://github.com/yamini-ban/samza-sample.git
         - cd samza-sample